youavang/youavang.github.io/_posts/2020-02-21-Model-Accuracy-Test.md

 excerpt: "Train multiple machine learning models on classification dataset."
 mathjax: "true"
 ---
-Eight different machine learning models are trained on the same data.
+In this program, eight different machine learning models are trained on the same data.
 The data consist of different writings of numbers from 0 to 9.
 Each model will be tested on how well they can predict the number.
 The machine learning models being tested are:
   1. logistic regression
   2. svm with linear kernel
   3. svm with poly kernel